 Summer seems very much over, and while you might have been jetting off to a far-flung beach, or pitching your tent (and crossing your fingers) for a festival adventure or a sunny British break, the OVO team have been getting hands on helping local charities as part of OVO Give Back month.

-Every year, OVO Gives Back supports 4 local charities with £100,000 in funding and a whole load of hands-on help.
+Every year, with OVO Gives Back the OVO Foundation supports 4 local charities with £100,000 in funding and a whole load of hands-on help.
 And that’s what this August has been all about – giving our new charities an instant boost to start a year of support.
 From polishing our carpentry skills to walking on the wild side, urban gardening to feeding piglets, we’ve had a brilliant time.

 4 weeks – and many cups of tea – later, here’s what we’ve achieved so far: